erny0024/Python-Twitter-feed-for-coins-on-Binance/README.md

 # Python-Twitter-feed-for-coins-on-Binance
 Connects to a Python Twitter stream that pushes out all new posts by the accounts of coins listed on the Binance Exchange.
 Also added a little beep when there's a new tweet.
+If a Tweet starts with RT @username it's a retweet.

 Below is the Twitter names for the coins I have added to the script.
 If there's any coin I have missed or Binance adds a new coin please let me know.